ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 ## match-property

-The optional `--match-property` option, together with `value`, enables you to select which data from the Repository to export.
+The optional `--match-property` option, together with `value`, enables you to select which data from the repository to export.
 `match-property` defines what property should be used as a criterion for selecting data.
 The following properties are available (per type):